hallelujah/valid_email/README.md

     p.email = "John Does <john@doe.com>"
     p.valid? # => false

-You can check if email domain has MX recod :
+You can check if email domain has MX record :

     validates :email, :email => {:mx => true}